 Here you can find everything you need to know about how Virginia Beach United Methodist Church is prioritizing your health and safety as we resume operations on a limited basis.
-Below you will find our plans that cover guidelines for in-person worship, forms required for attending in-person worship Sunday morning, and other related documents.
+Below you will find registration for in-person worship, our plans that cover guidelines for in-person worship, and other related information.

 These guidelines have been developed by the Healthy Church Plan Team to ensure that Virginia Beach UMC is opened safely as various phases of reopening are executed.
-The guidelines have been created based on the Virginia Conference Handbook for Local Churches Guidelines, Center for Disease Control (CDC) General Guidelines for Religious Organizations, and the Virginia-Forward-Phase-One-Religious Service Guidelines.
+The guidelines have been created based on the Technical Assistance Manual and Virginia Conference Handbook for Local Churches Guidelines, Center for Disease Control (CDC) General Guidelines for Religious Organizations, and the Reopen Virginia Plan.

 Healthy Church Team